waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Entered from Pewter City (15,8) to Museum 1F (11,8).
 - Ticket to main exhibit costs ¥50.
 Cannot afford with ¥33.
 Declined entry.
 - Exploring alternative paths and the unvisited warp at (8,8).

+- Museum 1F: Unexpected movement from (10,5) to (10,6) (player facing down) after closing 'Come again!' dialogue from ticket seller (at (11,5)) on turn 1741.
+Player was at (10,5) facing up prior to dialogue.
+Possible pushback mechanic after repeated interaction or from specific tile.